-The RFQs serve to short-list three vendors for each of four projects, worth $1 billion total: to dismantle the Rikers jail, build a temporary facility, design and construct a new Manhattan jail; clear an old facility in the Bronx and build a new one; and to design and build new jails in Brooklyn and Queens.
+The RFQs serve to short-list three vendors for each of four facilities, each worth $1 billion, with the total replacement project worth $8.9 billion: to dismantle the Rikers jail, build a temporary facility, design and construct a new Manhattan jail; clear an old facility in the Bronx and build a new one; and to design and build new jails in Brooklyn and Queens.

 Due dates to submit qualifications will be in March for the Manhattan and Bronx projects and a year later for the other two.